Changing the way we think about diaper poverty.

 1920s | Paving the Way for a Big Change

-Officially established in 2003 to bring together several social service agencies in the community, Saint Saviour’s Center actively met the needs of seniors and addressed food insecurity through Meals on Wheels and Wake Relief, but there was not yet a solution for seniors and children who needed access to diapers to maintain health.
-Today, the center houses multiple charitable programs that collectively serve nearly 17,000 people each year.
+Officially established in 2003 to bring together several social service agencies in the community, Saint Saviour’s Center actively met the needs of seniors and addressed food insecurity through Meals on Wheels and Wake Relief, but there was not yet a solution to help seniors and children who needed access to diapers to maintain good health.

 2011 | Diaper Train is Born